Bhutan travel advice

 With their first-hand knowledge of Bhutan our specialists will help to plan your visit to ensure you get beneath the skin of this mystical kingdom.

-As an emerging tourist destination you will find a limited choice of accommodation in Bhutan, although the king recently permitted the first luxury resorts to open and these now extend beyond Paro and Thimpu to increasingly remote parts of the country.
-In the meantime, most accommodation is much more basic and in many rural areas there are often power failures.
+As an emerging tourist destination you will find a limited choice of accommodations in Bhutan, although the king recently permitted the first luxury resorts to open and these now extend beyond Paro and Thimpu to increasingly remote parts of the country.
+In the meantime, most accommodations are much more basic and in many rural areas there are often power failures.
 However, all the rooms we use have bathrooms en suite and often have a bukhari (a wood-burning stove) to take the chill off the cold night air.

 Bhutan's official language is Dzongkha, but 18 other languages including Nepali are spoken.
 English is the medium of instruction in schools and is widely spoken.